-- 15. Using Oracle WebLogic Server Administration Console, install multiple Oracle User Messaging Service email drivers, one for each from address. - 16.
+- 15. Using Oracle WebLogic Server Administration Console, install multiple Oracle User Messaging Service email drivers, one for each from address.
+For more information, see Chapter 26, "Configuring Oracle User Messaging Service." - 16.
 Configure the email drivers to use the required from address for sending outgoing emails. - 17.
 In Oracle JDeveloper during design time, use HR as the account name to configure an email activity for an HR BPEL process and Finance as the account name to configure an email activity for the finance BPEL process.